Rock the Boat (Aaliyah song): Synopsis

 The music video for "Rock the Boat" begins with Aaliyah on the beach with her back to the ocean.
 She is wearing a red top, dangling hoop earrings and shimmering gold eye shadow as she sings the slyly suggestive lyrics of "Rock the Boat".
-The next scene features Aaliyah dancing on a catamaran, on a beach in Marsh Harbour and swimming underwater in the ocean.
-Other scenes include Aaliyah dancing in computer-generated tide waves.
-When describing the video's recurring theme, BET producer Kevin Taylor mentioned: "It's very ethereal and heavenly."
+The next scene then features Aaliyah dancing on a catamaran "with a troop of dancers".
+Fairclough, felt the use of "the catamaran as a floating performance space, in the music video, reclaims the repurposing of the yacht as a method of male kidnap or seduction of the female".
+After the boat scene she and her dancers are shown dancing in computer-generated tide waves.
+For the remainder of the video the beach scenes, along the boat scene and an under water swimming scene are all shown simultaneously.
+While describing the video's recurring theme, BET producer Kevin Taylor mentioned: "It's very ethereal and heavenly."
 He also stated: "There are lots of shots of water and clouds, and the video ends with Aaliyah swimming up from the bottom of a pool, almost looking like she's going into the clouds.
 It's really beautiful."